graysuit/cnic/README.md

 # How cnic exposes location and gender ?
 It's not just a number.
 It's like a pakistani DNA or fingerprint.
 You can get alot information from it.

-It is in pattern `ABCDE-FGHIJKL-M`
+It is in pattern `ABCDE-XXXXXXX-M`

 - [`A`](#a-province) shows `PROVINCE` e.g `PUNJAB`
 - `B` shows `DIVISION` e.g `SARGHODHA`